Find Affordable College Courses

 Read full report on Health Professions at Auburn University

-Out of the 40 schools in Alabama that were part of this year’s ranking, Herzing University - Birmingham landed the # 2 spot on the list.
-Located in the large suburb of Birmingham, Herzing University - Birmingham is a private not-for-profit college with a small student population.
+You’ll join some of the best and brightest minds around you if you attend Herzing University - Birmingham.
+The school came in at #2 on this year’s Best Health Professions Schools in Alabama list.
+Located in the suburb of Birmingham, Herzing University - Birmingham is a private not-for-profit college with a small student population.

 Health Professions majors at Herzing University - Birmingham take out an average of $28,134 in student loans while working on their egree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $107.